adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/container/v1/container/README.md

 1. `./backgroundImageReference` - defines the container background image.
 2. `./backgroundColor` - defines the container background color.
 3. `./id` - defines the component HTML ID attribute.

+#### Accessibility
+1. `./accessibilityLabel` - defines an accessibility label for the container.
+2. `./roleAttribute` - defines a role attribute for the container.

 ## BEM Description
 ```